ZHSimon/Qntfy-Technical-Assignment/README.md

 I was unsure of the best way to bring in files for testing, and as I'm new to Golang, I went with a simple approach that I could validate on my own.
 I do not know Docker well enough to determine if there is a better, simpler, or perhaps an obvious way I should have gone about it, but I will be looking into it in the coming days.

 The keywords.txt file contains the sample keywords I used for my testing.
-You can add the path to a different keyword file as the first argument when using <go run> to execute the program.

-The /files/ directory contains the sample files I used for my testing.
-You can add the path to a different directory of files to use as the second argument when using <go run> as above.
+You can add the path to a different keyword file as the first argument when using the terminal to execute the program.
+The /files/ directory contains the sample files I used for my testing, and can be overridden using the second argument.